ziolko/intellij-javascript-symbols/README.md

 In JavaScript we quite often use strings as some kind of identifiers.
 Event and module names are good examples here.

 A good IDE should support this in my opinion.
-With this plugin you can define a format of your symbols (via RegExp).
-Each JavaScript string matching this format becomes a powerful 'symbol' which you can rename(Shift + F6), find usages of (Alt + F7) or go to usage (CTRL + click).
+With this plugin you can define a format of your identifiers.
+Each JavaScript string matching this format becomes a 'symbol' which you can rename(Shift + F6), find usages of (Alt + F7) or Go To (CTRL + Click).

 By default all strings in format ':hyphen-identifier' are symbols but you can configure recognized formats in the plugin configuration page.